deril/bowling/README.md

 # Bowling game score calculator

 ## Description
-In this project, we will be creating a simple calculator that can be used to calculate the score of a bowling game.
+In this project, we created a simple bowling game score calculator.

 ## Usage
 1. run the `bin/bowling` command with the following arguments: